 Last but certainly not least is “The Landlady” by Roald Dahl.
 This is my absolute favorite of all the suspenseful stories, and I think your students will agree.
 Though they are all engaging stories, “The Landlady” brings forth a new level of suspense.
 Billy Weaver is 17 years old and, upon recommendation from a porter, visits a bed and breakfast run by a landlady with a secret.

 Irony is an excellent device to teach when reading this short story, along with mood, foreshadowing, and more.
 I love asking students to either write up a press release on the Landlady or create a “MOST WANTED” poster.
 This is my favorite scary story to conclude the spooking season with.
 Dim the lights, offer your students some “tea,” and set them to work with a Landlady escape room.
 Check out more ideas on making this lesson an absolute homerun here.

 I hope you incorporate at least one of these scary short stories in your classroom this year!
 I guarantee your students will love learning about suspense while being taken on a fun (and scary) ride using any of these short stories.
-If you want more scary short story recs, check out this post on my dystopian friend Ray Bradbury.
-Don’t forget to pop back here and let me know how it goes, or find me on IG or FB!
+If you’re looking for a way to launch your scary short story season, don’t miss my Elements of Horror intro.